-Unemployment Insurance Division (UID) and Workforce Services Division (WSD) will advise each participant to apply for training with their local Job Service Montana office, the bureau responsible for reemployment services.

-- b) If the participant has not attained suitable employment following the trade-impacted dislocation or received

-- other TAA benefits that precluded training, TAA training is a "lifetime" benefit, allowing one (1) training per
+- a) While the worker is receiving UI payments and at the time the individual files an initial TRA claim, MDLI's - 138 Unemployment Insurance Division (UID) and Workforce Services Division (WSD) will advise each participant to - apply for training with their local Job Service Montana office, the bureau responsible for reemployment services. - b) If the participant has not attained suitable employment following the trade-impacted dislocation or received - other TAA benefits that precluded training, TAA training is a "lifetime" benefit, allowing one (1) training per certification. - 142 с 143

-- 139 certification.

-- 140 2.
+144 2.
 Reemployment services and allowances:

-- 141 The following services and allowances will be included, as appropriate:
+- 145 The following services and allowances will be included, as appropriate:

-- 142 a) Employment registration
+- 146 a) Employment registration

-- 143 b) Employment counseling
+- b) Employment counseling

-- 144 c) Vocational testing
+- 148 c) Vocational testing

-- 145 d) Job development
+- 149 d) Job development

-- 146 e) Supportive services
+- 150 e) Supportive services

-- 147 f) OJT
+- 151 f) OJT

-- 148 g) Classroom training
+- 152 g) Classroom training

-- 149 h) Self-directed job search; carefully structured to assist individuals in developing skills for finding a job.
+- h) Self-directed job search; carefully structured to assist individuals in developing skills for finding a job.

-- 150 i) Job search allowances
+- 154 i) Job search allowances

-- 151 j) Relocation allowances
+- 155 j) Relocation allowances

-- For additional information about reemployment services and allowances please refer to 20 CFR 617.21.
+- 156 For additional information about reemployment services and allowances please refer to 20 CFR 617.21.

-154 3.
+158 3.
 Approval of training:

-- 155 Training will be approved under the following conditions: - a) There is no suitable employment (which may include technical and professional employment) available tothe worker. - b) The worker will benefit from the training. - 159 c) There is a reasonable expectation of employment following completion of the training. - 160 d) Approved training is reasonably accessible to the worker within the worker's commuting area. - 161 e) The worker is qualified to undertake and complete training within 130 weeks of the training's start date. - 162 f) Training is suitable for the worker and available at a reasonable cost. - 163 g) No individual will be approved for training that is conducted totally or partially outside the United164 States. - 165 h) No individual will be approved for training that leads to self-employment. - 166 i) Documentation is in place prior to approving anyone for TAA training: - (1) The participant completes a training proposal with appropriate assistance from TAA staff. - (2) The case manager documents that the proposed training meets the six TAA required training criteria. - (3) A minimum of two (2) training providers must be documented to compare and safeguard training cost and value. - (4) If the cost of training exceeds \$25,000, please seek approval from the TAA Coordinator. - 173 j) TAA-approved training may be full-time or part-time. - 174 k) If a training proposal risks formal denial, the case manager should assist the participant to reconsider the - 175 required criteria and modify their proposal.
-If a training request is formally denied, please refer to - 176 Administration Denials and Appeals. - 177 I) In some situations, an approved training plan can be changed or revised.
-The participant may request a - change in their approved training plan and the case manager will send a request for approval to the State TAACoordinator. - 180
+- 159 Training will be approved under the following conditions: - a) There is no suitable employment (which may include technical and professional employment) available tothe worker. - b) The worker will benefit from the training. - 163 c) There is a reasonable expectation of employment following completion of the training. - 164 d) Approved training is reasonably accessible to the worker within the worker's commuting area. - 165 e) The worker is qualified to undertake and complete training within 130 weeks of the training's start date. - 166 f) Training is suitable for the worker and available at a reasonable cost. - 167 g) No individual will be approved for training that is conducted totally or partially outside the United168 States. - 169 h) No individual will be approved for training that leads to self-employment. - 170 i) Documentation is in place prior to approving anyone for TAA training: - (1) The participant completes a training proposal with appropriate assistance from TAA staff. - (2) The case manager documents that the proposed training meets the six TAA required training criteria. - (3) A minimum of two (2) training providers must be documented to compare and safeguard training cost and value. - 176 (4) If the cost of training exceeds \$25,000, please seek approval from the TAA Coordinator. - 177 j) TAA-approved training may be full-time or part-time. - 178 k) If a training proposal risks formal denial, the case manager should assist the participant to reconsider the - 179 required criteria and modify their proposal.
+If a training request is formally denied, please refer to - 180 Administration Denials and Appeals. - 181 I) In some situations, an approved training plan can be changed or revised.
+The participant may request a - change in their approved training plan and the case manager will send a request for approval to the State TAACoordinator. - 184

-181 4.
+185 4.
 Selection of training methods and programs